IvanBongiorni/GAN-RNN_Timeseries-imputation/how_it_works.md

 # Convolutional Recurrent Seq2seq with Adversarial Training for Missing Data Imputation of Time Series
 Summary:
-- The dataset
+1. The dataset
-- Data processing
+2. Data processing
-- How the models work
+3. Models' architecture
+4. Training
-- Bibliography
+5. Bibliography
 ---

-## The dataset
+## 1. The dataset
 The Kaggle's Wikipedia [Web Traffic Time Series Forecasting](https://www.kaggle.com/c/web-traffic-time-series-forecasting) dataset contains ~145.000 time series on Wikipedia web traffic.
 Its trends report daily visits to each web page.
 While the main goal of the official Kaggle competition was to forecast future web traffic; this GitHub project can be thought as a spin-off (or maybe, a sequel) of that.